flashoverm/Guardian/README.md

 - report date format from config, not hard coded
 - rename files and functions in camel case?
 - consistent usage of " and '
-- methods for updating database structure and content (staffpositions, eventtypes)

 Done: